FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 Meeting of the Metropolitan District and therefore should not require discussion at a

-Meeting of the Full Council.---
+Meeting of the Full Council.
+---
 5

 At this point in the Meeting, it was agreed on the proposal of Councillor